Pop-Up Cameras Could Soon Be a Mobile Trend - Slashdot

 With shrinking bezels, gadget makers have to look for new solutions like the iPhone X notch.
 Others still, like Vivo and Huawei, are look at more elegant solutions than carving out a bit of the screen.
 For Huawei, this means using a false key within the keyboard to house a hidden camera.
 Press the key and it pops up like a trapdoor.
 We tried it out and though the housing is clever, the placement makes for awkward photos -- just make sure you trim those nose hairs before starting your conference call.
 Vivo has a similar take to Huawei though the camera is embedded on a sliding tray that pops-up out of the top of the phone.

-Moving Parts (Score:4, Insightful)
+Moving Parts (Score:5, Insightful)

 Re:Moving Parts (Score:5, Interesting)